-Municipal buildings, museum, historic buildings, open space, fountain, walking garden, picnic seating, litter, lighting, accessible parking.
-Burgh Historic Park is one of Southfield's most popular destinations for concerts, weddings, and enjoyment of the period gardens.
+Municipal buildings, museum, historic buildings, open space, fountain, walking garden, picnic seating, lighting, accessible parking.
 Several restored historical structures are preserved on the property which was the original seat of Southfield Township, including the original township hall, fire hall, and public works garage.
 Other historical structures have been moved to the property, such as the Simmons House, 1854 Church, and the Parks House.

-7.9 Acres Accessibility Assessment: 3
+7.9 Acres Accessibility Assessment : 3